spandaai/spandaai-docs/FAQs/FAQs.md

     - **Efficiency:** Decreased financial reporting time by 50%, allowing analysts to focus on strategic tasks.
 - **Client Testimonial:** “SpandaAI’s platform seamlessly integrated into our existing systems, significantly enhancing our fraud detection and reporting processes.
 The flexibility and support provided were exceptional.”

-**Example 2: Healthcare Client - Medical Documentation Automation**
+**Potential 2: Healthcare Client - Medical Documentation Automation**

 - **Client Background:** A major healthcare provider aiming to automate the creation and management of medical records and reports.
 - **Solution Implemented:**